sigu-training/clinical_genomics/advanced.md

 - FIXME

 objectives:
-- FIXME
+- To calculate sequencing statistics
+- To manipulate genomic regions files
+- To identify genomic mosaic variants
+- To use webtools for genomic variants annotation
-- Analyze CNV and Regions of Homozygosity (ROH)
+- To analyze CNV and Regions of Homozygosity (ROH)

 time_estimation: 4h